 The wedding took place in the square of Guanzhou Village before friends and weirded out local villagers.
 All of the ancient Chinese wedding traditions were honored including the bride kowtowing to heaven and earth, to ancestors and to the elderly aged 90 and over.
 Bride and groom made the traditional rounds of toasting guests during the banquet.

 Remarked one guest, "It is a real grand wedding except that the bride is a photo."
 Oh, just that one little thing?

 Self described as "an angry Chinese youth at best," Liu Ye denies he is gay but does admit to being "a little bit narcissistic."
 Just a little!?!
 Ye said, "marrying myself is a process of deconstructing and reconstructing myself.
 I make use of the wedding to reconsider opposite-sex marriage.
 My behavior seems ridiculous, but I am traditional and conservative in heart so the wedding ceremony is traditional."

-Yeah, totally conservative and traditional...he's just crazy enough to fit in with the conservative here in the States!
+Yeah, totally conservative and traditional... he's just crazy enough to fit in with the conservatives here in the States!

 Not that there's anything wrong with that....

 She'll Never Say No: Man Marries Sex DollWhen Davecat married a sex doll in 2000, he said "She provides me with a lot of things that I can't get out of an organic partner, like...quiet."
-I hate to be cruel, but I'm pretty sure Dave spent many a night with nothing but quiet.
-When you make the cognitive decision to marry a sex doll I don't think the ladies are banging down your door on the regular.
+Not to be rude, but there's a good chance Dave spent many a night with nothing but quiet.
+When you make the cognitive decision to marry a sex doll, it's an easy jump to assume the ladies are banging down your door on the regular.
 So you go ahead and put the blame on the fact that women "talk to much" and not that you can't get a girl with a pulse.

 items 6 - 10 of 13